 In 1992, the Washington State Legislature authorized King, Pierce and Snohomish counties to create a regional transit authority to plan, build and operate a high-capacity transit system within the Puget Sound region's most heavily traveled corridors.
-The Central Puget Sound Regional Transit Authority, dba Sound Transit, was established September 17, 1993.
+The Central Puget Sound Regional Transit Authority, doing business as Sound Transit, was established September 17, 1993.
 The Authority comprises five subareas within the contiguous urbanized areas of Snohomish, King and Pierce counties.
-The service area is home to nearly 3.1 million people, or 80 percent of the three-county population.
+The service area is home to over 3.2 million people, or 80 percent of the three-county population.